-While babies may be admitted to neonatal care for many different reasons and not all admissions are avoidable, many admissions could be due to failures in care provided at the different stages of the maternity pathway (i.e. antenatal care, care during and after labour).
+While babies may be admitted to neonatal care for many different reasons, and not all admissions are avoidable, many admissions could be due to failures in care provided at different stages of the maternity pathway (i.e. antenatal care, care during and after labour).
 This measure is included in domain five of the NHS Outcomes Framework (treating and caring for people in a safe environment and protecting them from avoidable harm), with the aim of stimulating reductions in the number of avoidable admissions of full-term babies to neonatal care, and of improving the safety of maternity services overall.

 About this data

 The rate of babies admitted to a neonatal unit is calculated as the number of full-term babies (gestation greater than 36 weeks) admitted within 28 days of birth to a neonatal unit, divided by the number of all full-term births.
 The NHS Digital data notes say that for this indicator risk adjustment is not necessary at a national level.